- Twin/Twin XL$245

 Both offer excellent breathability and a soft feel.
 Cotton is the more durable fabric of the two, especially when it absorbs moisture.
 Viscose is less durable, but when blended with cotton, it imparts a silky luster, extra softness, and a nice drape to the fabric.

-Saatva has earned an A+ rating from the Better Business Bureau and we have the highest customer review ratings in the mattress industry.
+Saatva has earned an A+ rating from the Better Business Bureau and 96% of Saatva customers are satisfied with their purchase*.